James T. Jones: Biography

 He ran for the State Senate in 1872, but lost in a contested election.

 He was an unsuccessful candidate for election in 1874 to the Forty-fourth Congress when he ran against Republican Charles Hays.

 However, Jones was elected as a Democrat to the Forty-fifth Congress (March 4, 1877 – March 3, 1879).
 He was an unsuccessful candidate for reelection in 1878 to the Forty-sixth Congress.

 Jones was elected to the Forty-eighth Congress to fill the vacancy caused by the death of Thomas H. Herndon.

 He was reelected to the Forty-ninth and Fiftieth Congresses and served from December 3, 1883, to March 3, 1889.
 He was not a candidate for renomination in 1888.

+While he a candidate himself in 1888, he still played a roll in the House elections.
+In April 1888, he was selected to head the Democratic Congressional Campaign Committee for the election cycle.

 He resumed the practice of law in Demopolis, Alabama.

 Jones was elected Circuit judge of the first judicial circuit of Alabama from 1890 until his death in Demopolis, Alabama, January 15, 1895.

 He was interred in Lyon Cemetery.